facebook/react/docs/cookbook/cb-02-inline-styles tip.md

 React.renderComponent(<div style={divStyle}>Hello World!</div>, mountNode);
 ```

 Style keys are camelCased in order to be consistent with accessing the properties using node.style.___ in DOM.
-This also explains why WebkitTransition has an uppercase 'W'.
+This also explains why WebkitTransition has an uppercase "W".